 When the snow starts piling up, the temptation to get into the backcountry is powerful.
 The deep untouched powder is just calling to be skied, snowboarded or snowshoed in.
-For outdoor enthusiasts there is nothing more beautiful and calming than an untouched winter mountain landscape.
-Setting off on a mid-winter mission into avalanche terrain can be done safely and within your risk threshold if the proper care and preparations are taken.

 To help make a safe decision about winter backcountry travel, there are Avalanche Information Centers all over the country whose job it is to provide daily avalanche advisories.
 These are an important tool to gauge your next adventure into the backcountry.

 The risk rating system consists of five different rankings: Low, Moderate, Consideration, High, and Extreme.

 Low and Moderate Ratings are typically completely safe if a safe area of travel is selected and route finding within that zone avoids all terrain traps.

 Considerable Rating can be dangerous, not good for skiers and snowboarders with limited experience or low risk tolerance.

 High and Extreme Ratings days are best spent at the resort and not on slopes steep enough to ski or ride.